pkel/cpr/README.md

       - of weakest miner
       - of weakest miner / of strongest miner
       - gini index
+    + gini index of absolute reward - gini index of compute
+    + gini index of confirmed pow - gini index of compute

 1. Run simulations for all combinations of block time and protocol.
 2. Write CSV